 - You could serve with a small side salad for some fresh crunch!

-- Tortilla chips and guacamole would also be a satisfying side to offer.
+- Tortilla chips and easy guacamole would also be a satisfying side to offer.

 I hope you enjoy this easy gluten-free chili recipe!
 It's the perfect easy dinner and a total crowd pleaser!
-Be sure to check out more of my favorite gluten-free soups, like this simple potato soup, chicken noodle, spinach tortellini, or broccoli cheddar soup!
+Be sure to check out more of my favorite gluten-free soups!

 Gluten-Free Chili with Beef and Beans